-The Waterfall Model
+Discover the Waterfall Model

-The Phases of Waterfall Development
+Get Introduced to The Phases of Waterfall Development

-Implementation - Software developers take all requirements and design documents and code the solution.
+Implementation - Software developers take all requirements and design documents, and code the solution.

-Pros and Cons of the Waterfall Model
+Examine Pros and Cons of the Waterfall Model

 Let's examine the advantages and disadvantages of the waterfall model:

-Measuring progress is easy as there are well-defined milestones as you move from one phase to another according to an estimated timeframe.
+Measuring progress is easy as there are well-defined milestones as you move from one phase to another according to an estimated time frame.

 Accurate cost estimates can be provided - even for large projects.
 Toward the end of the design phase, you will know the plan and can, therefore, provide an accurate cost estimate for the entire project.